A Critical Look at Dr. Eric Braverman

 In 2014, New York comedian Ari Teman filed suit against Braverman, several associates, and PATH Medical.
 The complaint for negligence and fraud includes allegations that the defendants (a) diagnosed and treated him for nonexistent aluminum toxicity, (b) improperly diagnosed and mental conditions for which he prescribed tranquilizers with severe side effects, and (c) deliberately withheld the results of a test that showed that Teman suffered from sleep apnea .

-In January 2015, the New York Post reported that (a) Braverman and his attorney Diana Moyhi were arrested for allegedly trying to steal confidential custody-case documents from a courtroom, (b) they were charged with tampering with public records and criminal contempt for disobeying a judge's orders not to remove the paperwork that was related to a nasty custody battle with his wife, and (c) the wife is claiming that their boys are not safe with him because he has tried to improperly medicate them .
+In January 2015, the New York Post reported that (a) Braverman and his attorney Diana Moyhi were arrested for allegedly trying to steal confidential custody-case documents from a courtroom, (b) they were charged with tampering with public records and criminal contempt for disobeying a judge's orders not to remove paperwork that was related to the custory battle, and (c) the wife is claiming that their boys are not safe with him because he has tried to improperly medicate them .
 In December 2015, he was tried before a judge who found him guilty of attempted petty larceny (a misdemeanor) and sentenced him to 15 days in jail plus a $175 fine.

 In 2016, the New York Post reported that Braverman had been arrested again and charged with one count of felony sex abuse.
 The report stated that a criminal complaint had been issued after a woman had accused him of molesting her in his apartment in 2015 .